-The resulting recovery rate coming from the above process, resulted to zero LGD, thus resulting to no recognized impairment loss.
+The resulting recovery rate coming from the above process, resulted to zero LGD, thus resulting to no recognized ECL for ICR and contracts assets in 2023 and 2022.

-The Parent Company recognized provision for expected credit losses on receivables and contract assets of nil in 2022 and 2021, respectively.
-As at December 31, 2022 and 2021, the allowance for ECL recognized in the parent company statements of financial position amounted to P2.8 million respectively (see Note 5).
+As at December 31, 2023 and 2022, the allowance for ECL for trade and other receivables recognized in the parent company statements of financial position amounted to ₱2.8 million respectively (see Note 5).